Arachnid/eth-ens-namehash/README.md

 var normalized = namehash.normalize(input)
 ```

+## Security Warning

+ENS Supports UTF-8 characters, and so many duplicate names are possible.
+For example:

+- faceboоk.eth
+- facebook.eth

+The first one has non-ascii chars. (control+F on this page and search for facebook, only the second one will match).

+namehash.normalize() doesn't automagically remap those, and so other precautions should be taken to avoid user phishing.

 ## Development

 This module supports advanced JavaScript syntax, but exports an ES5-compatible module.
 To re-build the exported module after making changes, run `npm run bundle` (must have [browserify](http://browserify.org/) installed).